cjacker/opensource-toolchain-w80x-air101-air103/README.md

 xmake
 ```

-After building finished, the firmwares located at `build/out` dir, what we need is `AIR101.fls` and `LuatOS-SoC_V0016_AIR101.soc`. `soc` file is a 7za file and can be extracted by `7za x`, it can be programed by LuatTools (only have windows support). `AIR101.fls` is the firmware we will used later.
+After building finished, the firmwares located at `build/out` dir.
+What we need is `LuatOS-SoC_V0016_AIR101.soc` file. it can be programed by LuatTools on Windows and [luatos-utils](https://github.com/cjacker/luatos-utils) on Linux.

 To build AIR103 firmware, you need :